-Even with a common language and the best of intentions, negotiators from different cultures face special challenges.
-Try following these guidelines when preparing for talks with someone from a different culture:
+Even with a common language and the best of intentions, business negotiators from different cultures face special challenges.
+Try these solutions for avoiding intercultural barriers when preparing for negotiation between two companies from different cultures:

 For help in overcoming cultural barriers in business, do a little homework to learn who your negotiating partner will be and find out some details about her background and experience.
 If your counterpart has a great deal of international negotiating experience, you can probably assume that cultural stereotyping (and any effort to modify your negotiating strategy accordingly) is likely to create new communication difficulties rather than solve old ones.
 If you have trouble getting information about your negotiating partner, ask an intermediary with contacts at that firm or organization to make inquiries for you.
 (Be sure the intermediary understands that he is not authorized to make any commitments on your behalf.)

 2. Enlist an adviser from your counterpart’s culture.